-Our 2000 Stock Incentive Plan (the Plan) authorizes the grant of options or other forms of stock based compensation to employees, officers, directors and others, and such grants must be approved by the Compensation Committee of the Board of Directors.
+The Company's 2000 Stock Incentive Plan (the Plan) authorizes the grant of options or other forms of stock based compensation to employees, officers, directors and others, and such grants must be approved by the Compensation Committee of the Board of Directors.
 Options granted under the Plan have terms of no more than ten years, with certain restrictions.
 The Plan allows the Compensation Committee of the Board of Directors to determine the vesting period of each grant.
 The vesting period of the options granted ranges from immediate vesting (generally associated with our board of directors' options) to annual vesting over four years, beginning one year after the grant date (generally for employee and officer options).
-As of December 31, 2008, 1,585,758 shares of unissued common stock remained reserved for future grants under the Plan.
+As of December 31, 2009, 1,302,387 shares of unissued common stock remained reserved for future grants under the Plan, although the Plan expires in April 2010.
+The Company is submitting a new Stock Incentive Plan to shareholders as part of its 2010 proxy solicitation.
 The Company issues new shares of common stock when options are exercised.